iandimayuga/subwars-mips/README.md

 subwars-mips
 ============

-Submarine Warfare Simulator in MIPS - EECS 314 Semester Project
+Submarine Warfare Simulator in MIPS - EECS 314 Computer Architecture Semester Project

 Implementation
 --------------

-The C implementation (found in "./c") will be used for debugging and game design.
+The C implementation (found in "./c") was used for debugging and game design.

-Subsequently, we will manually "compile" the C implementation into MIPS assembly code (found in "./mips") for submission.
+Subsequently, we have manually "compiled" the C implementation into MIPS assembly code (found in "./mips") for submission.

 Installation
 ------------